sophiabeluli/event-role-manager/README.md

 Feel free to contribute and help make this bot better with bug fixes, new features, etc!
 - You can report bugs or request new features for yourself or others to work on in the issues tab.
 - Make pull requests (PRs) to merge into dev or another feature branch.
-- ***Main is locked for editing*** This bot automatically manages roles, which means it can cause some havoc.
+- ***Main is locked for editing.*** This bot automatically manages roles, which means it can cause some havoc.
 I will be testing code on dev before pushing to prod to ensure there's no issues.